reverentgeek/jamstack-hugo-demo/content/post/jamstack.md

 ![Hugo Login with personalized message](/img/hugo-okta-login-success.jpg)

 This demonstrates we can use JavaScript with the active login session to call additional Okta APIs.
-In this case, retrieving profile information that includes your first name.
+In this case, we're retrieving profile information that includes the user's first name.

 Of course, there is so much more you can do!
 For example, from here you could integrate additional APIs and make requests to those using the same Okta authentication token.
 You could create a mashup of public and secure services.